ZihanWangKi/icpc.ucsd.edu/content/about.md

 # About

-The Competitive Programming Club at UCSD is an undergraduate student organization.
+The Competitive Programming Club at UCSD is a student-led organization.
 The current leadership is:

 - President: [Zihan Wang](mailto:ziw224@ucsd.edu)